Sioux Falls Stampede: Second and third Clark Cup championships: 2012–2021

 Less than a week after winning a Clark Cup championship, head coach Eades departed the club citing contract extension issues to take the vacant head coach position with the Fargo Force.

 On May 21, 2015, the Stampede hired former Colorado College head coach Scott Owens.
 Owens previously spent 15 seasons with the program for a combined 324-228-62 regular-season record.
 Prior to his time with the Tigers, he spent four seasons with the Des Moines Buccaneers between 1995 and 1999 and the Madison Capitols between 1986 and 1990, earning a USHL playoff appearance in each season, two Anderson Cup championships, and a Clark Cup championship in 1999.

 On May 17, 2019, the Stampede defeated the Chicago Steel in a three-game sweep for its third Clark Cup championship in team history.
 The team finished the 2019 Clark Cup playoffs with an 11–1 record.

 Head coach Scott Owens announced his retirement from coaching on March 26, 2020, after spending five seasons with the club.
 The ownership group filled the roles left by Owens with former Minot Minotauros general manager and head coach Marty Murray on April 28, 2020.
 Murray led the North American Hockey League (NAHL) club to a combined 254–194–44 record over eight seasons, including a division championship in 2016–17 and a 2018 Robertson Cup runner-up finish.
 He was named NAHL General Manager of the Year after the 2018–19 campaign.

 In his first season with the team, Murray finished with an 18–32–4 record and failed to qualify for the Clark Cup playoffs for the sixth time in club history.
 At the league trade deadline, on February 22, 2021, the Stampede were 15–15–3 and four points out of second place in the Western Conference.
 The Herd lost several key players to long-term injuries, including top-scoring defenseman Brent Johnson, and would finish 3–17–1 in the final 21 games.
 Rookie forward Cole Sillinger led the team in scoring with 24 goals and 22 assists for 46 points in 31 games played.
 Sillinger was acquired on one-year loan from the Medicine Hat Tigers due to coronavirus pandemic restrictions in Canada.

 Team information

 Logos and uniforms

 The official primary colors of the Sioux Falls Stampede are navy and gold with the secondary colors black and white.
-The primary logo is a navy circle with a gold trim with a white and black buffalo silhouette at the forefront.
+The primary logo is a navy circle with a gold trim with a white and black bison silhouette at the forefront.
 Above the oval is the word mark "SIOUX FALLS" and below "STAMPEDE."
-The secondary logo is a blue buffalo charging through a cloud of smoke with the left hoof in the forefront.
-Above the buffalo is the word mark "SIOUX FALLS" and below "STAMPEDE."
+The secondary logo is a blue bison charging through a cloud of smoke with the left hoof in the forefront.
+Above the bison is the word mark "SIOUX FALLS" and below "STAMPEDE."
 From team inception to sometime prior to the 2005–06 season, the current secondary logo served as the primary logo and vice versa.
 Both logos were created by Paulsen Marketing in Sioux Falls.